 Pycnocline depth is an indicator of the deepwater volumes in different basins of the Baltic Sea.
 Figure 2 presents the depth of maximum winter stratification, and also the strength of that stratification, based on calculations of the buoyancy frequency (a function of the change in density with depth).
 Winter stratification was used, so that any thermal stratification (present in summer) would not disturb the signal.
-Stratification strength is as expected: weakest in the Bothnian Bay and Gulf of Finland, and strongest in the

-Belt Sea and Öresund.
+Stratification strength is as expected: weakest in the Bothnian Bay and Gulf of Finland, and strongest in the Belt Sea and Öresund.
 Variability in pycnocline depth is great.
 The standard deviation of estimates within a season can be more than 20 metres, particularly where the stratification is weak, making it difficult to determine trends with any confidence.
+Stratification strength has increased since 2000 in the Bornholm Basin, south eastern Baltic Proper, East Gotland Basin and central Northern Baltic Proper (though not in the west of the Northern Baltic Proper).
+Pycnocline depth has decreased slightly in the West Gotland Basin and south-eastern Baltic Proper since winter 2000/1, and increased in the northern Baltic Proper.Elsewhere it has remained stable.

 Figure 2.
-Time series of winter stratification strength (presented as buoyancy frequency N; blue lines) and also of depth of the strongest stratification (red lines).
+Time series of winter stratification strength (presented as buoyancy frequency N2; blue lines) and also of depth of the strongest stratification (red lines).
 Error bars represent one standard deviation from the mean of all profiles that season, in that basin.

-For each of the basins, autumn (August, September and October) oxygen profiles from 1990 - 2003 were examined.
+For each of the basins, autumn (August, September and October) oxygen profiles from 1990 - 2004 were examined.
 Depths at which the oxygen concentration fell below 2 & 0 ml/l were calculated, and these values were interpreted in terms of the proportion of the volume of each basin affected by reduced oxygen levels.
 Results are presented as time series in Figure 3.
-Red dots indicate the position of sampling stations.
+Red dots indicate the position of sampling stations used.